Autonomic dysreflexia definition

 Autonomic dysreflexia causes

-It is caused by any stimulus resulting in pain before spinal cord injury .
+It is caused by any stimulus resulting in pain after spinal cord injury .
 Few most common causes are listed below:

 - The first big cause is related to bladder.
 A full bladder, a block catheter, bladder stone or bladder infection may result in Autonomic dysreflexia.